elysemontano/elyse-lecture-notes/functions-loops-arrays.md

 ```

  input: array, array of strings
- output: set of strings as an output, specifically an array with each sentance in a string
+ output: set of strings as an output, specifically an array with each sentance in a string that includes the current index value

  create a function that takes in an array
- access each item in the array
+ access each item in the array using iteration
  modify the string of each item
  return a new array